drb116/CYOA-Python/README.md

 # CYOA-Python
-Choose your own adventure in Python
+Escape room built in Python

-This is really just a test for Git Hub.
+Basic escape room designed to test some different ideas in Python.